ivan-kleshnin/react-fundamentals-course/README.md

 > Other tips?

 When you're at it, beware that the official documentation is twofold.
-E.g. https://beta.reactjs.org/learn/adding-interactivity#responding-to-events presents an initial overview and https://beta.reactjs.org/learn/responding-to-events goes into more details on the same topic.
-We've seen people completely omitting the latter page as both things are named identically.
+E.g. https://beta.reactjs.org/learn/adding-interactivity#responding-to-events presents an initial overview while https://beta.reactjs.org/learn/responding-to-events goes into more details on the same topic.
+We've seen people completely omitting the latter page as both things are named identically and the title is updated in the right sidebar, when you scroll.
+It's a UX gotcha that should better be fixed.

 ## Links